vemarsas/FLUIDOMOS/README.md

 >In this repository you can find all the information and guides to  create the infrastructure of the FLUIDOMOS project, which uses a K3S multi-cluster environment based on FLUIDOS and LIQO, as well as all the YAML distributions, will be used to implement DELIS execution in this environment.

+To see the FLUIDOMOS video presentation [click here](https://www.youtube.com/watch?v=A523EP0SRsc)